-When designing an application you can usually nicely separate your entities into independent groupings that can be treated separately, perhaps within a different DAO object, if using DAOs.
-JPA introduces the idea of a persistence-unit.
-A persistence-unit provides a convenient way of specifying a set of metadata files, and classes, and jars that contain all classes to be persisted in a grouping.
-The persistence-unit is named, and the name is used for identifying it.
-Consequently this name can then be used when defining what classes are to be enhanced, for example.
+As shown above, we create an EMF for a persistence-unit.
+A persistence-unit is simply a way of having independent groupings of entities, mapping info and/or jars that will be managed together.
+The persistence-unit is named, and the name is used for identifying it (as used above in creating the EMF).
+This name can also then be used when defining what classes are to be enhanced, for example.